ottopaulsen/MMM-MQTT/README.md

 # MQTT

-## NB!
-New config!

-In order to support multiple instances and multiple servers, the configuration is totally changed!
-Sorry to not be backwards compatible, but I hope this solves some of the issues I have received.

-Please report issues. his is not tested very much.
+Module for [MagicMirror](https://github.com/MichMich/MagicMirror/) showing the payload of a message from MQTT.

 ## Screenshot

 ![Screenshot](doc/MQTT.png)

-Module for [MagicMirror](https://github.com/MichMich/MagicMirror/) showing the payload of a message from MQTT.

 ## Installasjon